bgplab/bgplab/challenge/20-merge-as/index.md

 When dealing with the networking aspects of mergers and acquisitions, you might encounter a scenario in which you'll have to merge two networks running BGP:

 * Two organizations (ORG-1 and ORG-2) have built large BGP networks.
-Each one has a public AS number.
+Each one is using a different BGP AS number.
 * ORG-1 is running OSPF, ORG-2 is running IS-IS as their IGP.
 * The first physical link between the two networks (PE2-PE3) has been delivered.
-You assigned IP prefix 172.29.42.0/24 to that link.
+You decided to use the IPv4 prefix 172.29.42.0/24 on that link.

 Now, you have to connect the two networks with a minimum disruption of existing network operations:

-* The only change you can make is a new BGP session between PE2 and PE2.
+* The only change you can make is a new BGP session between PE2 and PE3.
 * Do not advertise the interconnect prefix (172.29.42.0/24) into either IGP.

 [![Lab topology](topology-merge-as.png)](topology-merge-as.png)

+!!!
+Tip
+    You can change other aspects of device configuration on PE2 and PE3; for example, you'll have to assign IP addresses to the network interconnect.
+You cannot change configurations on other routers or redesign the routing protocols (even though that would be the best way to proceed).

 At the end of the migration project: